nkrishnan94/Range-Expansion-Eco-Evo-Regime/README.md

 # Range-Expansion-Eco-Evo-Regime
-Code to run simulations and produce the figures for "Range expansion shifts clonal interference patterns in evolving populations", available on bioRxiv: https://www.biorxiv.org/content/biorxiv/early/2019/10/06/794867.full.pdf.
+Here we present code to run simulations and generate the figures seen in our pre-print: __Nikhil Krishnan and Jacob G. Scott.
+Range expansion shifts clonal interference patterns in evolving populations. bioRxiv (2019) 794867 doi:  https://doi.org/10.1101/794867__